5 ISA Ideas To Invest £100 PM

 How do I open a Stocks and Shares ISA?

-You can open a Stocks and Shares ISA online or via the mobile app of the provider that you choose.
+You can open a Stocks and Shares ISA online or via the provider’s mobile app.
 You can also open one over the telephone or with a posted application form.

-How much money can I put in a Self Select ISA?
+How much money can I put into a Self Select ISA?

 The annual ISA allowance is £20,000.
 This is the amount you can contribute to Stocks and Shares ISAs and Cash ISAs combined.